kevintpeng/Learn-Something-Every-Day/Production-Engineering/Data-Stores/NoSQL Databases.md

 Communications protocol for spreading new information
 - through periodic, pairwise, inter-process interactions, nodes spread information in a robust way
 - information exchanged during interactions is bounded
+- `broadcast_address` facilitates node to node interaction, for the purpose of peer discovery within the cluster (uses a public address)
+- `listen_address` is for gossip, and is the address that Cassandra binds to

 ### Durability through Storage -- [TODO source](https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf)
 Writes first to the CommitLog, and then to the Memtable, overflowing into disk as an SSTable